Event information

 Detecting mouse buttons

-- Konqueror, Safari, OmniWeb 4.5+, iCab 3+, Tkhtml Hv3 and Escape 4 do not detect right clicks.
+- Konqueror, Safari on Mac, OmniWeb 4.5+, iCab 3+, Tkhtml Hv3 and Escape 4 do not detect right clicks using normal mouse events.

-- Opera users can choose to allow scripts to detect right clicks - disabled by default.
+- Opera users can choose to allow scripts to detect right clicks - enabled by default since Opera 10.

 - WebTV, iCab 2-, NetFront 3.3- and Clue browser do not pass information about mouse buttons.